 VW e-Golf – Range

 The VW e-Golf range is not the best in its class.
-In fact, only the Kia Soul EV has a lower range in the 5-seat family car category.
+In fact, it’s bottom of the table in the 5-seat family car category.

 Nonetheless, a range of 130 miles or so on a single charge will probably meet your daily needs in the vast majority of situations.